pepstock-org/Charba/readme.md

 To build the project, execute `buildBinary` target.

-It creates a `charba-[version.release].jar` file into `dist` folder, ready to be included into your project.
+It creates a `charba-[version.release].jar` file in `dist` folder, ready to be included in your project.

 The second distribution is a **Charba** file with a hard GWT dependency which contains charts widgets and code splitting capabilities.

 To build the project, execute `buildBinaryGwt` target.

-It creates a `charba-[version.release]-gwt.jar` file into `dist` folder, ready to be included into your project.
+It creates a `charba-[version.release]-gwt.jar` file in `dist` folder, ready to be included in your project.

 [![Charba](https://github.com/pepstock-org/Charba/wiki/images/charba_jar_trend.png)](https://github.com/pepstock-org/Charba-Showcase/blob/3.3/src/org/pepstock/charba/showcase/client/views/HomeView.java)